Who can participate in Little Athletics?

 How do I register my child?

 Please register and pay online.
-Our sign on day is Friday August 31, 2018 from 6PM however you can pay online and register so you can start on first meet Friday 7 September.
+Our pack collection night is Wednesday 30th August 5.30-7.30pm.
+Pay online and register so you can start on the first meet - Friday 8th September 2023.

 Can my child try Little Athletics before joining?